kite-sdk/kite/cdk-morphlines/cdk-morphlines-core/README.md

 # CDK - Morphlines Core

-Core library that higher level modules such as cdk-morphlines-avro and cdk-morphlines-tike depend on.
+Morphline runtime and standard library that higher level modules such as cdk-morphlines-avro and cdk-morphlines-tika depend on.